-aquifer a geological formation, which has structures or textures that hold water or permit appreciable water movement through them [from National Water Act borehole includes a well, excavation, or any other artificially constructed or improved groundwater cavity which can be used for the purpose of intercepting, collecting or storing water from an aquifer; observing or collecting data and information on water in an aquifer; or recharging an aquifer [from National electrical conductivity the ability of groundwater to conduct electrical current, due to the presence of charged ionic species in solution (Freeze and Cherry, 1979).
+aquifer a geological formation, which has structures or textures that hold water or permit appreciable water movement through them [from National Water Act (Act No. 36 of 1998)]. borehole includes a well, excavation, or any other artificially constructed or improved groundwater cavity which can be used for the purpose of intercepting, collecting or storing water from an aquifer; observing or collecting data and information on water in an aquifer; or recharging an aquifer [from National Water Act (Act No. 36 of 1998)]. electrical conductivity the ability of groundwater to conduct electrical current, due to the presence of charged ionic species in solution (Freeze and Cherry, 1979). fractured aquifer Fissured and fractured bedrock resulting from decompression and/or tectonic action.
+Groundwater occurs predominantly within fissures and fractures. intergranular aquifer An aquifer in which groundwater is stored in and flows through open pore spaces in the unconsolidated Quaternary deposits. groundwater Water found in the subsurface in the saturated zone below the water table or piezometric surface i.e., the water table marks the upper surface of groundwater systems.